Olivialew/UniFinder/README.md

-# UniFinder - Univesity Finder Web Application
+# EduPath - Univesity Finder Web Application
 This  project  is  aimed  to  be  a  one-stop  destination  for  students  to  find  out  their  desired programmes  and  school  to  pursue  after  graduating.

 ## How It's Made: